PURITAN BOOK and CD SUPER SALE

 remarks" and that "the work is probably less esteemed than it should

-Death" prefixed to volume one of Gouge's three volume commentary on
+prefixed to volume one of Gouge's three volume commentary on Hebrews ($99.00

-chosen by a Committee of Parliament, among others, to make Annotations upon the
+Committee of Parliament, among others, to make Annotations upon the Bible,

-Bible, being well-known to be a judicious interpreter of Scripture.
-How well he
+being well-known to be a judicious interpreter of Scripture.
+How well he hath

 beginning of the first book of Kings unto Job, which was his part."